Jackdaniels12/Relay-Control-anything/README.md

 To run the PI headless use the below file / commands

 sudo nano /lib/systemd/system/myscript.service <br>
-copy my file and paste it
+copy my file "myscript.service" and paste it

 crtl x then y to save